OpenMath/CDs/cd/REAME.md

   They should be grouped into project or ownerships which should make management easier.
   Each project directory should, if applicable, contain a `cd` and `sts` directory and any other applicable file types.
+* [contrib](contrib): contains all the CDs contributed by the community.
+They may be considered for the set of official CDs after a review process.